Aptomi/k8s-app-engine/refactoring_in_progress.md

 - just rename existing "labels" (ops) to "change-labels" in yaml to avoid confusion

 * add unit test to verify label calculation in the engine while policy is being resolved

+* expose contextual data to templates as well
+  - same way, as we are doing for expressions

+* add caching for expressions and templates

+* add unit tests for allocation name resolution with variables (referring with .User and .Labels)